e-clearing-net/OCHP/OCHP-direct.md

  namespaceUrl  | string(255)  | 1       | The WSDL namespace definition (i.e. version definition).
  accessToken   | string(255)  | 1       | The secret token to access this endpoint.
  validDate     | DateType     | 1       | The day on which this endpoint/token combination is valid.

  **Note:** Any token for day N has to be treated as valid from day N-1 23:50 UTC to day N+1 0:30 UTC.
- **Note:** Any partner using OCHP 1.4 with OCHPdirect extension is expected to provide an OCHPdirect 0.2 compliant endpoint.
+ **Note:** Any partner may operate more than one OCHPdirect endpoint to enable compatibility with a larger number of partners.

 ### ProviderEndpoint *class*